wnameless/yaml-workbook/README.md

 - SnakeYAML 2.x for YAML parsing (with comment support)
 - Apache POI 5.x for Excel workbook generation (XSSFWorkbook for .xlsx)
 - Jackson 3.x for JSON processing (via jsonschema-data-generator)
-- jsonschema-data-generator for JSON Schema integration in DATA_COLLECT mode
+- jsonschema-data-generator for JSON Schema integration in FORM_MODE mode
 - Lombok for builder pattern support

 # License